 Hair dryers although harmless in most cases can heat up if switched on for a long time.
 In that case, it can burn the hand and can cause electric shocks to children.

 If the heat application demands a temperature lower than 100 C, then using a hairdryer is not advisable in such cases.

-- Heat guns shouldn’t be used for applications that need temperature higher than 800 C as it won’t be effective at all.
+- Heat guns shouldn’t be used for applications that need temperatures higher than 800 C as they won’t be effective at all.

-- When the temperature range of working goes out of their bounds then, neither of them are to be used.
+- When the temperature range of working goes out of their bounds then, neither of them is to be used.

 Prolonged uses for both can result in damage so switch it off after using.

-While there is no clear answer to if we can use heat gun and heat dryer for similar tasks but we tried to list a few tasks that you can try with.
+While there is no clear answer to if we can use a heat gun and heat dryer for similar tasks but we tried to list a few tasks that you can try.

 Just like hair can’t be dried using a heat gun, shrink wrapping cannot be done using a hair dryer.
-Both work in their temperature ranges and cannot be used in place of each other for mostly all the tasks.
+Both work in their temperature ranges and cannot be used in place of each other for most all tasks.